eser/immunity/packages/07_senior/README.md

 ## What is the Senior?

-Senior is a tiny plugin host which allows npm modules to be installed and uninstalled.
+Senior is a lightweight plugin host which allows npm modules to be installed and uninstalled on demand.

 ## Quick start

 Execute `npm install senior` to install senior and its dependencies into your project directory.

-Sample:
+## Usage

 ```js
 import Senior from 'senior';